maxmckenzie/node-api/README.md

 #### Helpful tools

+##### pgcli

+Only applicable if you're using Postgres.
+[Pgcli](http://pgcli.com/) is a fully-featured (and generally better) alternative for the `psql` command shipped with Postgres.
+Highly recommended.
+Installation instructions can be found [here](http://pgcli.com/install).

 ##### direnv

-Direnv is an environment switcher for the shell.
+[Direnv](http://direnv.net/) is an environment switcher for the shell.
 It will keep track of the environment variables you'll need for the project.
 You can find an example `.envrc` in the root of the project, you may need to alter it to fit your environment.
 For more information, [read the documentation](http://direnv.net/).

 ```
 cp .envrc.example .envrc
 ```

-##### pgcli

-Only applicable if you're using Postgres.
-Pgcli is a fully-featured (and generally better) alternative for the `psql` command shipped with Postgres.
-Highly recommended.
-Installation instructions can be found [here](http://pgcli.com/).

 #### Frameworks